awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 You can require that the change templates created by users in your organization or account go through an approval process before they can be used\.

 Change Manager supports two types of change templates\.
 For an approved change request that is based on an *emergency change template*, the requested change can be made even if there are blocking events in Change Calendar\.
-For an approved change request that is based on a *standard change template*, the requested change cannot be made if there are blocking events in Change Calendar unless additional approvals are received from designated *change freeze event * approvers\.
+For an approved change request that is based on a *standard change template*, the requested change can't be made if there are blocking events in Change Calendar unless additional approvals are received from designated *change freeze event * approvers\.

 ### Change request<a name="change-manager-what-is-change-request"></a>